Tslos/CSC120-A3/reflection.md

     I'm started visualizing the structures of Java vs. Python a bit like root systems.
 Python has a fiberous, monocot like system where everything is interconnected, and it's slightly easier to trace across a method to an object.
 Java has a tuberous system.
 Technically you can probably get from point A to point B all the same, but first you need to get to a new tuber (Class) before you can reach out into its associated methods.

 - What worked, what didn't, what advice would you give someone taking this course in the future?
-    I tried a lot of different methods for replacing and searching over the user input, including: breaking into an array, breaking into a list, keeping it as a sring and evaluating the whole thing at once.
-None of those worked super well -- breaking it into an array got me the furthest, but I had a lot of difficulty putting it back into a string.
-Eventually I managed to googl ethe correct terms and find the stackoverflow question that showed me I could break the string into a list within the for loop and not save it, which was really helpful.
-I would reccommend that people approach this by thinking of the path of fewest steps, because each conversion of the input is an opportunity for the data type to get fussy.
-After coming up with the path of fewest steps, do a lot of googling to figure out the way to approach that in Java syntax.
+    I tried a lot of different methods for replacing and searching over the user input, including: breaking into an array, breaking into a list, keeping it as a string and evaluating the whole thing at once.
+For a while (up until 9 pm Tuesday night lol) I was satisfied with the "keep as string" approach, but it didn't work super well when some pronouns showed up in the same sentence in a certain order (aka when "you" appeared before "I").
+I eventually asked ChatGPT to figure out a way to turn a list of words into a string separated by spaces (the part about splitting into an array that was tripping me up before), and it ended up working!!
+I am usually stubborn about using chatGPT because I don't like that it takes the agency of learning away from me, but I was so lost on different Java string classes that this time it was actually really helpful.
+For future students, I would reccommend not shying away from AI necessarily, but to ask it the most specific problem possible, so that it is really provide syntax guidance as opposed to strategizing.